jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recordredemptionfor.md

   @param _holder The account that is having its tokens redeemed.
   @param _projectId The ID of the project to which the tokens being redeemed belong.
-  @param _tokenCount The number of tokens being redeemed.
+  @param _tokenCount The number of tokens to redeem.
   @param _minReturnedWei The minimum amount of wei expected in return.
   @param _beneficiary The address that will benefit from the claimed amount.
   @param _memo A memo to pass along to the emitted event.